ryanng9672/Taobao-User-Behavior-Data-Analysis/README.md

 - **Are the product categories ranked consistently for views and purchases?**
 ![螢幕擷取畫面 2024-04-23 093331](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/677de169-b761-4af3-b54e-3f76ed4466d7)

+- **Partial Similarity: There are some categories that appear in roughly similar positions in the rankings of views and purchases (e.g., the third most viewed category is the fourth most purchased, etc.).
+This suggests that these categories might have relatively high attraction and conversion potential.**

+- **Mostly Dissimilar: The majority of the categories do not match between the views and purchases rankings, which might imply that some categories, although attracting a lot of views, do not necessarily convert into purchases; or conversely, some categories might have fewer views but higher conversion rates.**

+- **Item Inconsistency: The top 10 items in terms of views and purchases are completely different, further highlighting the discrepancies between viewing and purchasing behaviors.
+This might mean that the factors influencing users' interests during browsing and their decision-making at the time of purchase are different.**

 - **Repeat rate and single purchase**
 ![螢幕擷取畫面 2024-04-23 093349](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/82e1bcb6-5ac9-49da-a0fa-7e6858d7ba55)